-The letter should clearly describe how the proposed research will uncover mechanisms of brain injury or diseases related to memory or cognition and how it will translate to diagnosis, prevention, treatment, or cure.
+The letter should clearly describe how the proposed research will uncover mechanisms of brain injury or diseases and how it will translate to diagnosis, prevention, treatment, or cure.

 The letter of intent should include the email addresses of the principal investigators and a title for the project.

 The application process is completely online.
 Please copy/paste the URL https://www.GrantRequest.com/SID_5768?SA=SNA&FID=35006 to access the Stage One LOI form.
 One investigator (the primary contact for the proposal) will be required to set up a user name and password (please retain your username and password as you will need it throughout the process), complete an online face sheet, and upload a two-page project description with no more than two pages of references; any images must be within the two-page limit.
 Please single-space in 12-point font using one-inch margins.
 Project description, references, and NIH Biosketches for each PI should be uploaded as a single PDF.